Giftea/whot/docs/source/index.rst

 Installation
 ------------

-The Engine is implemented in python, so to install it, you can use pip:
+The Engine is implemented in python, so to install it, you can use `pip <https://pypi.org/project/pip>`_:

 .. code-block:: console